cleverhao/iPictureStore/README.md

 The lower half of the picture warehouse is a selection of pictures, click to see the larger picture, right click to save to the computer.

 Thanks for your support and encoragement.

+Reference other's code and changed description by cleverhao